openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

   courses, data for enrollment activity, enrollment geography, or both, might not be available.

-* For courses that do not have any recorded student interactions, such as test courses and courses that finished running early in the history of the edX platform, data for enrollment activity and student engagement might not be available.
+* For courses that do not have any recorded learner interactions, such as test courses and courses that finished running early in the history of the edX platform, data for enrollment activity and learner engagement might not be available.

 * Charts are not available for problems that use the **Randomization** setting